iGeeky/wolf/docs/deploy.md

 `docker images |grep wolf`

-The output is approximately as follows:
+The output should look similar to this:

 ```
 igeeky/wolf-agent         0.1.10              c8013cdbc95d        1 hours ago         101MB